Have you ever wondered why there are French people in Canada? Really, the question is more ‘why are there English people?’

 The Acadian flag

-The Acadian flag looks like the French tricolor, but with the yellow star in the blue part of the flag.
+The Acadian flag looks like the French tricolour, but with the yellow star in the blue part of the flag.

-The blue, white, red tricolor flag represent our French roots and the yellow star represents Mary, the Acadian National symbol.
+The blue, white, red tricolour flag represents our French roots and the yellow star represents Mary, the Acadian National symbol.

-The Acadian flag was adopted in August 15 1884.
+The Acadian flag was adopted on August 15 1884.

 The Acadian language